123AGustien/sextant-protocol-official-index/README.md

 Scope: Deterministic Resilience Framework
 License: MIT
 🧭 Overview
-The Sextant Protocol Official Submission Index provides a unified entry point to a suite of simulation-based research repositories focused on deterministic system modelling, infrastructure resilience, cascade failure simulation, and system observability.
+The Sextant Protocol Official Submission Index provides a unified entry point to a suite of simulation-based research repositories focused on:
+Deterministic system modelling
+Infrastructure resilience analysis
+Cascade failure simulation
+System observability and traceability
-It brings together multiple domains including financial systems, cloud infrastructure, telecommunications, power systems, maritime dynamic positioning, and orbital system modelling.
+It spans multiple domains including financial systems, cloud infrastructure, telecommunications, power systems, maritime dynamic positioning, and orbital system modelling.
-This index functions purely as a navigation and governance layer.
+This repository functions purely as a navigation and governance layer.
 It does not execute simulations or interact with live systems.
 🎯 Purpose
 This index exists to: